lukasmartinelli/pgfutter/README.md

 have to deal with when you just want to dump some data into the database.

 `pgfutter` will only help you to get the data into the database.
-After that you should sanitize and normalize the data according to your desired database schema.
+After that SQL is a great language to sanitize and normalize the data according to your desired database schema.

 ## Install